Are you replacing your roof and curious about the types of shingles available?

 6. Cedar Wood Shake Shingles or “Wood Shingles.”

 Cedarwood shake shingles are known for their exceptional curb appeal.
-They are on par with durability when compared to asphalt shingles and are energy efficient.
+They are on par with asphalt shingles in durability and are energy-efficient.
 However, they are costly compared to asphalt roofing shingles and maintenance-intensive since moss, mildew, and so forth can quickly grow on such surfaces.

-Years and years ago, wood shingles were a trendy roofing material because of the curb appeal they offered.
+Years and years ago, wood shingles were a trendy roofing material for their curb appeal.
 However, with the inception of architectural asphalt shingles, many homeowners prefer maintenance-free shingles over wood shake shingles.

 - Average Cost to Install: $14K-$25